 For more on Longleigh including our strategic aims visit the about us section.

-Our Individual Grants, at this time, are only available for residents in Stonewater properties or housing schemes.
-If you are not a Stonewater resident Longleigh’s Individual Grants are not for you at the moment.
+At this time, our Individual Grants are only available for residents in Stonewater properties or housing schemes.
+If you are not a Stonewater resident, unfortunately, an Individual Grant from Longleigh is not for you at the moment.

-We offer three different types of Individual Grants: Crisis, Hardship and Education, Training & Employment.
+We offer five different types of Individual Grants:

-For more on our Individual Grants and the difference they make, please click here.
+For more information on our Individual Grants, and the difference they can make, please click here.